kadesh2501/archlinux/README.md

 # hyprland
+(you have no idea how WIP this is)

 Scripts for Arch HyprLand Install
 - should be run as standard user
 - install arch from archinstall as bare minimum install - no DE